ggreer/the_silver_searcher/README.md

      2. In the directory defined in environment variable bindir_%PROCESSOR_ARCHITECTURE%
      3. In the directory defined in environment variable bindir
      4. In the directory defined in environment variable windir
+  - The setup script detects other ag.exe installations done by Chocolatey or Scoop, and aborts if one is found.
+    Any installation done with another package manager should be removed before installing a new one with winget.
+Ex:
+    `choco uninstall ag` or `scoop uninstall ag`

 * Chocolatey